dkanai/flutter_sample/README.md

 - test_driver
   - e2e test

-## widget_test
+## widget test
 - it usually mock data source layer
   - there is simple DI class for mock. it can change to better solution
   - there is simple DataFactory class for setup data source. it can change to better solution
 - it really help test for UI event and refactoring widget structure with good speed

 ## e2e test
-- there is WebDriver which is wrapper of raw Driver
+- there is Driver which is wrapper of raw Driver

 ## web build
 - flutter app can build to web app(just javascript files)